Daily Watchlist Archive

 Management Rules

-- Do not add to losing positions — exit and reassess
+- Never add to a losing condor — exit the position and reassess the environment

 When to Deploy

-- GEX regime is Neutral or Bearish (gamma flip is a ceiling)
+- GEX regime is Neutral or Bearish — the gamma environment suppresses large directional moves

-- IV Rank (IVR) > 25 — options are relatively expensive (sell premium)
+- Implied Volatility Rank (IVR) is elevated — sell premium when options are relatively expensive

-- VIX is elevated but not spiking (avoid during vol expansion days)
+- VIX is elevated but not actively spiking — avoid deploying into vol expansion events

-- No major catalyst risk within expiration window (earnings, FOMC, CPI)
+- No major catalyst (earnings, FOMC, CPI) falls within the expiration window

 Strategy Performance